A Newtonian approach to the study of irreversibility in many-body systems: Connection between Newton's Laws and irreversible processes

 where we have made $M=1$, $f=1$ (in this case the temperature at the left and right walls must be kept constant, possibly by using an external thermal bath) and $g=1$ for simplicity.
 The behavior of the solution of this equation for $x(0)=x_{0}>L/2$ and $\dot{x}(0)=v_{0}>0$ is shown in Fig. 5a.

-The solution shows that the center of mass of the gas oscillates with the amplitude gradually decreasing to an equilibrium position $x_{eq}=L/2$, i.e., after a transient time the center of mass reaches its equilibrium position at the center of the box, which is the expected result if one considers thermodynamic arguments.
-However, we emphasize again that we used only a Newtonian scenario to derive this result.
-The behavior of the velocity of the center of mass as a function of the position is shown in Fig 5b.
+The solution shows that the CM of the gas oscillates with the amplitude gradually decreasing to an equilibrium position $x_{eq}=L/2$, i.e., after a transient time the CM reaches its equilibrium position at the center of the box, which is the expected result if one considers thermodynamic arguments.
+However, we emphasize again that we used only a Newtonian scenario to derive this result, and the assumption that the pressure exerted by the walls of a reservoir on a fluid is a result of the reaction of the walls to the collisional forces applied by the particles of the fluid.
+The behavior of the velocity of the CM as a function of the position is shown in Fig 5b.
 The gradually decreasing oscillation can also be observed in this analysis.
-In both cases studied in this subsection, we analyzed only the dynamics of the center of mass in the $x$ direction.
+In both cases studied in this subsection, we analyzed only the dynamics of the CM in the $x$ direction.
 However, it is easy to see that the extension of this method to cases in two and three dimensions is straightforward.
 For this reason, in all examples in this article the dynamics is analyzed only in one dimension, without loss of generality.